AD-Archer/dynasty-defense/README.md

 - **Real-Time Monitoring**: Track sensor status and events in real-time.
 - **Alarm Notifications**: Receive instant alerts when a sensor is triggered.
 - **Reset & Deactivation**: Easily reset or deactivate sensors to handle false alarms.
+- **Custom Sensors**: Create and configure additional custom sensors.
+- **Multi-Admin Support**: The default admin can create more admin accounts.

 ## Installation
 1. Clone the repository: